fredzett/rmqa/README.md

-# rmqa
+# Research Methods and Quantitative Analysis

-Course content for "Research Methods and Quantitative Analysis"
+This repository includes all course contents of "Research Methods and Quantitative Analysis"